 I've been very lucky to discover the Sea Turtle Protection Society of Greece, and the amazing conservation work they do over at Archelon.
-I was on the Greek island of Zakynthos, voluntarily donating my post-exam/pre-second year holiday and student budget, monitoring and protecting Loggerhead (Caretta Caretta) sea turtles, their nests and hatchlings.
+I responded to their call for volunteers.

-It's been an extremely eye opening experience, showing me that most of the dangers that this endangered species faces, are man made and largely to do with plastic, fishing, motor boats and speeding in the oceans.
-Why is it that we don't hear about these things?!
-David Attenborough's Blue Planet 2 has inspired such a positive bout of change already, lets keep the ball rolling on improving our relations with the environment.
+Why is it that we don't hear about these things?
+David Attenborough's Blue Planet 2 has inspired such a positive bout of change already, I strongly believe on keeping the ball rolling and improving our relationship with the environment.

 Thank you for your time,